✓ Medically reviewed by Dr. Anjmun Sharma, M.D., Updated May 2026

 Why People Look for a Mounjaro Alternative

 Mounjaro® is a registered trademark of Eli Lilly and Company and is approved by the FDA for specific uses.
-But for many people it's hard to get: list prices can exceed $1,000/month without insurance, coverage is inconsistent, and nationwide shortages have made it difficult to fill.
+But for many people it's hard to get: list prices can exceed $1,000/month without insurance, coverage is inconsistent, and the 2024-2025 shortages showed how unreliable access can be.
 That's why so many search for a more accessible alternative.

 How the Compounded Option Compares